Filing a Claim for Refund (Publication 117)

 • The reporting period or periods for which you paid too much tax.
 Your claim can cover more than one reporting period.

 You must sign and date your claim.
-Please include your phone number so that we can contact you if we have questions or need more information.
-To expedite the processing of your claim, you should send supporting documents such as copies of invoices or exemption certificates and an amended return(s) along with your claim.
-Please see the Required Information section for more information.
+Please include your telephone number so that we can contact you if we have questions or need more information.
+To expedite the processing of your claim, you should send supporting documents such as copies of invoices or exemption certificates and any amended returns along with your claim.
+For more information, see Required Information.

-Send your sales and use tax claim for refund and supporting documents, including amended returns to:
+If submitting a paper claim, send your sales and use tax claim for refund and supporting documents, including amended returns, to:

 California Department of Tax and Fee Administration